las-nsc/Net.Xmpp/Readme.md

 ### Usage & Examples

-To use the library add the S22.Xmpp.dll assembly to your project references in Visual Studio.
+To use the library add the Net.Xmpp.dll assembly to your project references in Visual Studio.
 Here's a simple example that initializes a new instance of the XmppClient class and connects to an XMPP
 server: